-- Referral Decision: Within 14 school days of receipt of a referral, the local school Section 504 coordinator with other school personnel must determine whether an evaluation is warranted and provide the parent/guardian with a written response. - Initial Evaluation: Completed within 60 calendar days after the date parent/guardian signed written consent. - Re-Evaluation: At every Section 504 meeting, eligibility is reviewed, but reevaluations must be conducted periodically, but CPS mandates a reevaluation at least every 3 years. - Conference Notice: At least 10 calendar days prior to meeting. - Parent/Guardian Requests Section 504 Prior to Annual Date: Within 10 calendar days after receipt of the request , must send either Conference Notification scheduling the Section 504 meeting or written explanation as to why no 504 meeting is necessary.
+Referral Decision: Within 14 school days of receipt of a referral, the local school Section 504 coordinator with other school personnel must determine whether an evaluation is warranted and provide the parent/guardian with a written response.

+Initial Evaluation: Completed within 60 calendar days after the date parent/guardian signed written consent.

+Re-Evaluation: At every Section 504 meeting, eligibility is reviewed.
+Reevaluations must be conducted periodically, and CPS mandates a reevaluation at least every 3 years.

+Conference Notice: At least 10 calendar days prior to meeting.

+Parent/Guardian Requests Section 504 Prior to Annual Date: Within 10 calendar days after receipt of the request, must send either Conference Notification scheduling the Section 504 meeting or written explanation as to why no 504 meeting is necessary.

+Supporting Gender Diversity

+Students have the right to be addressed by a name and pronouns that correspond to the gender identity they consistently assert at school.
+Students are not required to obtain a court ordered name change and/or submit medical or psychological documentation as a prerequisite to being addressed by the name and pronouns that correspond to their gender identity.
+Parent(s)/guardian(s) consent is not required to address a student by their affirmed name and pronouns.
+School staff shall comply with the Student Administrative Support Team's recommendations in communicating with parents.
+Please see the Supporting Gender Diversity Toolkit for more information on how to change names in student information systems.

+The District maintains a permanent student record which includes the legal name of the student, as well as the student's legal gender marker.
+That information will auto-populate into the header of the student's SSM documents, but the team should use the student's "Goes by Name" and stated gender throughout the student's documents.